 This cannot be the Council of Jerusalem (Acts 15), because Paul spoke to these men “in private,” while the Council of Jerusalem was public.
 Again, this must refer to the visit in Acts 11.

 (2:3) “But not even Titus, who was with me, though he was a Greek, was compelled to be circumcised.”
-All of the Jerusalem apostles refused to circumcise Titus, who was a Greek.
+All of the Jerusalem apostles refused to circumcise Titus, who was a Gentile.
 This would be a direct affront to the message of the Judaizers.

 (2:4) “But it was because of the false brethren secretly brought in, who had sneaked in to spy out our liberty which we have in Christ Jesus, in order to bring us into bondage.”
 The passive voice implies that someone brought these false teachers into the church.
 But who?
 It certainly wasn’t James (Acts 15:24), nor was it Peter (Acts 15:7-11).
 Cole writes, “It was possibly not any one great apostolic figure, but simply the group of Jerusalem Christians who had formerly belonged to the Pharisaic party (Acts 15:5) or perhaps the large bloc of ex-priests (Acts 6:7), those ‘zealous for the law’ (Acts 21:20).”

 While a door was opened for the false teachers, this verse also shows that the Judaizers were actively trying to work their way into the fellowship (“sneaked in to spy out our liberty”).
 Paul could be alluding to the fact that history was repeating itself in Galatia: the false teachers were again trying to kill the liberty of the believers.